vivekkr7/book-exchange-portal/README.md

 ✅ App runs on: http://localhost:3000

 🙋‍♀️ How to Use
-Sign up as Owner or Seeker
+Sign up as Owner or Seeker.

-Log in and explore your dashboard
+Log in and explore your dashboard.

-Owners can list, edit, or delete books
+Owners can list, edit, delete and mark book as Available/Rented.

-Seekers can browse available books
+Seekers can browse available books and see the status whether Available/Rented.
 ________________________________________________
 AI Tools referred